 For active-duty personnel, no more than 14 days may be waived.
 For inactive reservists, there is no waiver.

 Living overseas for a tour is what many people who join sign up for.
-World travel is one of the many perks of joining the military and depending on what branch of service you decide, you can live is some of the most beautiful and culturally diverse places in the world.
+World travel is one of the many perks of joining the military and depending on what branch of service you choose, you can live is some of the most beautiful and culturally diverse places in the world.
 Learning a foreign language, making new friends with the locals, and experiencing a different culture is a priceless experience that you get paid for when in the military.